 19. Lice (pediculosis)

-Lice infestation, or pediculosis, in horses is a pesky problem that can cause discomfort and irritation.
+Lice infestation, or pediculosis, is a pesky problem in horses that can cause discomfort and irritation.
 These tiny parasites live on the skin and feed on blood or skin debris, depending on their type.

 Let’s delve into the causes, signs, prevention, and treatment of lice in horses.